 For starters, price optimization gives you an edge over your competition.
 The numbers suggest businesses only spend about ten hours per year—about a minute and a half per day—optimizing their prices.

-Given that we know 60% of online buyers prioritize price above all else, the buying decision often comes down to who’s done a better job of optimization.
+Given that we know 60% of online buyers prioritize price above all else, the buying decision often comes down to who’s done a better job of utilizing price optimization.

 But there’s more than that.
 For example, doing “best-guess” discounts for pricing can lead to adverse consequences, like missing out on profits.
 A poorly-placed discount can even reduce the value of your product in the customers’ eyes.
 Price optimization gives you a strategy for factoring in lifetime customer value when creating discounts.

-The result: rather than taking on a best-guess strategy for future pricing, you’ll start making more informed decisions.
+The result of price optimization: rather than taking on a best-guess strategy for future pricing, you’ll start making more informed decisions.
 What you learn along the way will affect every decision as you consider short-term product campaigns, discounts, holiday/seasonal campaigns, and more.
 For this reason, starting price optimization sooner rather than later could place you in favor over competitors.
 Lastly, price optimization can provide your business with a useful strategic pricing strategy.

 An Example of Price Optimization in Action

-To help illustrate what’s going on here, let’s consider an example.
-In a traditional sales environment, salespeople may have authorization to slash prices or offer discounts.
+To help illustrate what’s going on with price optimization, let’s consider an example.
+In a traditional sales environment, salespeople may have the authorization to slash prices or offer discounts.
 They do so at their own discretion.
 The problem?
 If enough salespeople slash prices, it will affect the bottom line.

-If an online shop selling refrigerator magnets knew that it had to sell each at least 90 cents apiece to make a profit, price optimization might step in and prevent a discount that theoretically lands some customers in 89 cent territory.
+If an online shop selling refrigerator magnets knew that it had to sell each at least 90 cents apiece to make a profit, price optimization might step in and prevent a discount that theoretically lands some customers in the 89-cent territory.
 But that gets us to our next question: how do you set it up so that your company has as much confidence in its pricing?

 How to Optimize Your Pricing

 The first thing you’ll need to do to get started with price optimization is get set up on a B2B platform.
 Make sure that you include key factors related to optimizing all aspects of your strategy, including:

 - Flexible Pricing